CreaLink-SEPM/crealink/server/documents/post-api-document.md

 ### Purpose
 his endpoint retrieves the list of users who have liked a specific post identified by `postId`.
 ### Request
+- Method: PUT
+- Headers: Content-Type: application/json (or as appropriate for your API)
+- Authorization: Bearer [token]
 - Parameters:
   - postId: The unique identifier of the post to get liked users.
 ### Response